 | Tortilla Chips | Tostitos salsa or guacamole | Serve with salsa or guacamole |

-| Pita Chips | Sabra hummus or similar hummus brands | Serve with hummus for dipping |
+| Pita Chips | Hummus (such as Sabra or other similar brands) | Serve with hummus for dipping |

 Finger Foods